Opposed-piston engine: 1940s to present

 Also released in 1954 was the Napier Deltic engine for military boats.
 It uses three crankshafts, one at each corner, to form the three banks of double-ended cylinders arranged in an equilateral triangle.
 The Deltic engine was used in British Rail Class 55 and British Rail Class 23 locomotives and to power fast patrol boats and Royal Navy mine sweepers.
 Beginning in 1962, Gibbs invited Mack Trucks to take part in designing FDNY’s super pumper and its companion tender.
 DeLaval Turbine was commissioned to design a multistage centrifugal pump with a Napier-Deltic T18-37C diesel to power the pumps.

 In 1959, the Leyland L60 19 L six-cylinder diesel engine was introduced.
 The L60 was produced in the United Kingdom for use in the Chieftain tank.

-The Soviet T-64 tank, produced from 1963–1987, also used an opposed-piston diesel engine developed by Malyshev Factory in Kharkiv.
-After the dissolution of the Soviet Union Malyshev Factory continued development and production of opposed-piston engines for armored vehicles, such as the three-cylinder used in BTR-4 Butsefal, various upgrades of the 5TD and the six-cylinder for T-64BM2, BM Oplot etc.
+The Soviet T-64 tank, produced from 1963–1987, also used an opposed-piston diesel engine, the 5TD engine, which was developed by the Malyshev Factory in Kharkiv.
+After the dissolution of the Soviet Union, Malyshev continued development and production of opposed-piston engines for armored vehicles, such as the three-cylinder used in BTR-4 Butsefal, various upgrades of the 5TD and the six-cylinder for T-64BM2, BM Oplot.

 In 2014, Achates Power published a technical paper citing a 30% fuel economy improvement when its engine was benchmarked against a next-generation diesel engine equipped with advanced technologies.

 Volvo filed for a patent in 2017.

 The Diesel Air Dair 100 is a two-cylinder 100 hp diesel aircraft engine, designed and produced by Diesel Air Ltd of Olney, Buckinghamshire for use in airships, home-built kitplanes, and light aircraft.

 In July 2021, Cummins was awarded an $87M contract by the United States Army to complete the development of the Advanced Combat Engine (ACE), a modular and scalable diesel engine solution that uses opposed-piston technology.